-Global Code of Conduct contains our core principles for doing business with honesty and integrity, in full compliance with established laws and regulations in all locations in which we operate.
+The Global Code of Conduct contains our core principles for doing business with honesty and integrity, in full compliance with established laws and regulations in all locations in which we operate.
 The Code of Conduct's standards apply to all employees within Nissan Group companies, and every employee is responsible for upholding and adhering to the Code.
 The Code of Conduct is reviewed for revision at least once every three years to ensure that it evolves along with the company and society.
 The Code is also updated promptly, outside the regular review cycle, in response to significant changes to laws or other major factors affecting it.
 The Code of Conduct was most recently updated in 2017, when employee and customer safety were proactively added as a new key pillar of the Code.

-In fiscal 2020, updated Global Code of Conduct training material was delivered to all regions.
-The e-learning material for indirect employees was available in approximately 20 languages and accessible in number of formats including via portable devices like smartphones and tablets.
-The global completion ratio of indirect employees was 99.0%.
+In fiscal 2021, updated Global Code of Conduct training material was delivered to all regions.
+The e-learning material for indirect employees was available in approximately 20 languages.
+The global completion ratio of indirect employees was 96.1%.
 Factory-focused training material was prepared for factory workers, who received the training via regular shift-start messaging or in a seminar setting.
-The global completion ratio of factory workers was 96.7%.
-This global Code of Conduct training is mandatory for all Nissan employees every year as well as Board members and Corporate Officers.
+The global completion ratio of factory workers was 97.8%.
+This global Code of Conduct training is mandatory for all Nissan employees every year as well as Board members and Corporate officers.